 - Let the technologist know if you have a pacemaker; other imaging will be substituted.

 - No special preparation is usually needed prior to your MRI.
-Eat normally and take medications as usual, unless your doctor or the CyberKnife VSI nurse instructs you otherwise.
+Eat normally and take medications as usual, unless your doctor or the CyberKnife nurse instructs you otherwise.

 - You will be asked to remove your eyeglasses, watch, jewelry, credit cards, dentures, hearing aids and any other metallic objects that you are carrying.

 - Generally, you lie on your back.
 A lightweight surface coil may be placed over the part of the body to be scanned.
 The exam itself usually takes 15-30 minutes.

 Myelography is a type of radiographic exam of the spinal cord by the use of contrast medium injected into the space around the spinal cord and the nerves, visualization using fluoroscopy and a series of x-rays.
 A cisternogram is a similar exam of the cerebral (brain) spinal fluid.
 Both tests will show soft tissues that regular x-ray and other imaging may not show in order to develop your individualized CyberKnife treatment plan.

 - For six (6) hours before your test, do not eat or drink (except water), do not even chew gum.
 Your last meal should be high in protein and low in carbohydrates.
 No caffeine or exercise 24 hours before the test.

 - Take medication as prescribed, but if taken with food try to eat a few soda crackers only four to eight hours prior to your exam.
 If you have diabetes, call the CyberKnife nurse at least 48 hours prior to your appointment.

 - Most people receive the radiopharmaceutical (called FDG) intravenously, a procedure that is usually painless.
 You will then rest quietly for about 60-90 minutes to allow the FDG to distribute throughout your body.
 The scan itself will take approximately 2 hours.

 What to expect: